 These sugar free cranberry orange scones are a real treat - enjoy them for breakfast or with a cuppa in the afternoon.
 The recipe is low carb and gluten free.

-I decided to give Maya's cranberry orange scones a try.
-Friends, they are also absolutely delicious!
-The generous helping of orange zest makes them wonderfully fragrant and zingy and the fresh cranberries are delightfully juicy pops of tartness.
+Friends, the recipe is just as delicious!
+The generous helping of orange zest makes the scones wonderfully fragrant and zingy.
+And the fresh cranberries are delightfully juicy pops of tartness.

 1.)
 Combine the dry ingredients - almond flour, erythritol, baking powder and salt - in a bowl.